markweirath/b3-plugin-netblocker/readme.md

 your list of blocked IP's when the client is authorized by B3.
 If the address is prohibited from connecting the client will be kicked consequently.

-Furthermore this plugin checks current active bans and tempbans and the corresponding IP addresses.
-It will also refuse those IP's aswell.

 The plugin can handle only IPv4 type IP addresses and relies on the game/parser on providing that IP address to the plugin.

 __This plugin only works with source code versions of the bot, not with the windows installer version due to library issues.__